Car Seat Types Explained

 - Convertible Car Seat: As your child grows, this seat can change from a rear-facing seat to a forward-facing seat with a harness and tether.
 Check out our reviews of the The Best Convertible Car Seats for your Younger Ones or the Best Convertible Car Seats for Long Lasting Usage.

 - Combination Car Seat: suitable for children 20-90 lbs. harnessed, 30-120 lbs. in booster mode: As a child grows, this seat transitions from a forward-facing seat with a harness and tether into a booster.
+The Britax Frontier is currently our favourite model of combination car seat.

 - All-in-One Car Seat: This seat can change from a rear-facing seat to a forward-facing seat (with a harness and tether) and to a booster seat as a child grows.
 Check out our review of the all-in-one Safety 1st Alpha Omega Elite Convertible Car Seat.